mweel1/usa_high_level/economic-improvement-zones/index.md

 ### Economic Zone Closures

 For economic zones that don't participate in education for the upcoming market opportunities will have to migrate to other cities, with a check for the transition.
-If they don't participate in that economy they will be moved to forced labor situations -- where housing and labor is defined and managed.
+If they don't participate in that economy they will be moved to forced labor situations -- where housing and labor is defined